 The next pulldown to the right is the Export function, which is a really convenient, neat feature!
 Just select either your Do Not Call for Do Not Text contacts (or both) in the pulldown, click on the Submit button, and magically — Voila! — the list(s) are downloaded to your computer's hard drive.
 You'll be able to access them using either Excel or a comma-separated value (CSV) program, such as Notepad or TextEdit.

 Finally, there is the Add pulldown, which allows you to manually add numbers to your Do Not Call or Do Not Text lists (or both).
 Just check the appropriate box(es) and click the Submit button.

 Next, you'll see a pop-up box giving you the option of Uploading these numbers from your computer, or copy and pasting them from an Excel or comma-separated value (CSV) file.
 Choose your option, and follow the instructions!

 Another time- and money-saving feature for our customers is CallFire's Universal Do Not Text list.

-At CallFire, we sometimes receive text messages to our shared short code — 67076 — that include words such as "stop," "end," or "opt out."
+At CallFire, we sometimes receive text messages to one of our shared short codes that include words such as "stop," "end," or "opt out."
 If our system is unable to determine a specific CallFire customer for whom this message might have been intended, it assumes that someone is telling us that they do not want to receive texts from any of our customers.
 Thus, that phone number is added to our Universal Do Not Text list.

 When you create or resume a Text Broadcast campaign, our system "scrubs," or compares your list of contacts (phone numbers) to your personal Do Not Contact list.
 At the same time, it scrubs your list against CallFire's Universal Do Not Text list as well, ensuring that you aren't wasting money on texting people who don't want to hear from you.